Sailor Moon Crystal: Seasons 1-3

 On November 8, 2014, it was announced that the latter half of the 26 episode-run will be the second season, covering the Black Moon arc of the manga.
 During a special screening of the Dark Kingdom finale on December 27, 2014, the new cast for the second season were announced.
 The second season debuted on February 7, 2015, and ended on July 18, 2015.
 The Blu-ray updated version of the first and second season aired on Japanese television in April 2015.

 On September 28, 2015, the day in which the final episode of the second season was aired on Japanese television, it was announced that production for the third season of Sailor Moon Crystal was given the green light.
 The third season covered the Infinity arc of the manga (known as Death Busters arc in Japan).
 The name for the season was announced as Pretty Guardian Sailor Moon Crystal Season III (美少女戦士セーラームーン Season III, Bishōjo Senshi Sērā Mūn Kurisutaru Shizun Tsurī).
 Chiaki Kon replaced Munehisa Sakai as the series director, and Akira Takahashi took over Yukie Sakō's position as a character designer.
 The latter returning staff and new cast for the third season were announced in a live webcast on January 27, 2016.
 The first episode of the third season was previewed at a special event held at Animate Ikebukuro store in Tokyo on March 6, 2016.
-The third season began its regular airing on Japanese television on April 4, 2016, and ended on June 27, 2016, total of 13 episodes.
+The third season began its regular airing on Japanese television on April 4, 2016, and ended on June 27, 2016, with a total of 13 episodes.

 Sequels

 On January 25, 2017, it was announced on the Sailor Moon 25th anniversary website that Sailor Moon Crystal would receive a sequel, revealed as the fourth season covering the Dream arc of the manga, but being produced as a two-part theatrical anime film project opposed to a television season.
 Chiaki Kon returned as a main director, while Kazuko Tadano handled the character designs, who took over Akira Takahashi's position from the third season.
 Kazuyuki Fudeyasu, replacing Yūji Kobayashi, wrote the scripts, original creator & mangaka Naoko Takeuchi was credited as a chief supervisor, Yasuharu Takanashi returned to compose the music, and Studio Deen co-animated and produced the films with Toei Animation.
 The name for the two-part film was announced as Sailor Moon Eternal.
 The first film was slated to be released on September 11, 2020, but was postponed and released on January 8, 2021, due to COVID-19 pandemic.
 The second film was released on February 11, 2021.

-The fifth and final season, based on Stars arc of the manga, was also produced as a two-part theatrical anime film project.
-Majority of the key staff members returned from Eternal two-part film, while Tomoya Takahashi replaced Chiaki Kon as a director.
+The fifth and final season, based on the Stars arc of the manga, was also produced as a two-part theatrical anime film project.
+The majority of key staff members returned from the Eternal two-part film, while Tomoya Takahashi replaced Chiaki Kon as a director.
 The title of the two-part film was announced as Sailor Moon Cosmos.
-Both films will be released on June 9 and 30, 2023, respectively.
+Both films were released on June 9 and 30, 2023, respectively.